 Crossroads is located in the heart of Upper Darby, one block east of the intersection of 69th and Chestnut Streets.

 Parking is available in the church parking lot (including handicapped spaces), as well as the 69th Street Parkateria located directly across Chestnut Street.
-On Sunday mornings, parking is also permitted along the Barrington Road side of the church.
 Click on "View Larger Map" below to find directions to Crossroads.

 When you arrive for the morning worship service, there will be a greeter at the door to give you a bulletin and answer any questions you might have.
 We have two worship services on Sunday morning - both services last about an hour - with the music being the primary difference between the two services.
 The sacrament of Communion is observed on the first Sunday of each month in both services.

 The 8:30 a.m.
 Worship Service features more contemporary music – choruses accompanied by Cornerstone, a small band consisting of piano, drums, guitars, and singers.